Capp3/n8n-research-bug/README.md

 - **Research Enhancement**: Specialized MCP servers for research and data retrieval
 - **Memory Persistence**: Conversation state management across sessions

+## TO DO

+TODO Credentials documentation is distributed across `projectbrief.md`, `technical.md`, and `docs/implementation/configuration.md`, but there is no single, explicit credentials setup section.
+Consider consolidating for clarity.
+TODO `projectbrief.md` still references Context7 MCP integration, which is no longer part of the current workflow.
+This should be updated or clarified in future documentation passes.

 ## Quick Start

 ### Prerequisites